Guide to Lasting Power of Attorney

 I have an LPA.
 I wish to make a second one.
 Will the second one replace the first one?

 It will but only if you have the mental capacity to make a second LPA.
+You will also need to remake the first LPA.

 If I die, does the LPA remain in force?